alirezasdg1/Bike-Sharing/README.md

 ### Usage patterns of users for Weekdays vs Weekend

+I investigated the usage patterns of different users for weekdays and weekend.
+T-test analyses showed that the number of trips for registered users are significantly (p-value < 0.001) higher than casual user plus 10% percent of the total usages for both weekdays and weekend.
+It is also worth noting that the number of trips of registered users decreased from weekdays to weekend (Fig 6).
+This pattern is opposite for casual users.

 <p align="center">
 <img src='src/figs/UsersDays.png'>
-<center>Fig 5.
-It shows the number of trips/day over time for different users. </em>
+<center>Fig 6.
+It shows the mean of the number of trips/day of different users for weekdays vs weekend. </em>
 </p>
 ## References: